 General Information on SBIR/STTR Grants

-General information on SBIR/STTR grants, including information on how to apply, special funding announcements, commercialization assistance programs, and the differences between the SBIR and STTR mechanisms, can be found on the NIH SBIR/STTR Grants and Funding page.
+Information on how to apply for SBIR/STTR grants, special funding announcements, commercialization assistance programs, and the differences between the SBIR and STTR mechanisms, can be found on the NIH SBIR/STTR Grants and Funding webpage.

 NIEHS SBIR/STTR program areas include:

-- Novel approaches or tools that build capacity and improve understanding of environmental health topics
+- Novel approaches and tools that build capacity and improve understanding of environmental health topics.

-For more details about NIEHS funding topics see page 91 of the SBIR/STTR NIH, CDC, and FDA, Program Descriptions and Research Topics document.
+For more details about NIEHS clinical trial topics and nonclinical trial funding topics and opportunities, see pages 90-99 of the SBIR/STTR NIH, CDC, and FDA, Program Descriptions and Research Topics document.

-For additional NIEHS SBIR/STTR application resources, visit www.niehs.nih.gov/sbir.
+For additional NIEHS SBIR/STTR application resources, visit the SBIR/STTR Grant Mechanisms and Guidelines page.

 Technology Innovation, Transfer, Commercialization, and Communication for Environmental Health Science